darklang/dark/fsharp-backend/tests/httptestfiles/README.md

 - hit `esc` to escape edit mode
 - type `:wq` and press `enter` to escape

+One of the automatic changes made by text editors is the trimming of whitespace at the end of lines of code.
+To handle this, any usages of `<SPACE>` within the request or response are replaced with a space character (` `).

 # Adjusting for minor differences

 # Configuration